tryoxiss/simpler-logger/README.md

 # SimplestLogger

+> **Important**
+> We have migrated this repository to [codeberg](https://codeberg.org/tryoxiss/simplest-logger) due to github using public repos as AI training data.
+This repository will be completely purged at some point.

 Inspired by SimpleLogger, this is a crate for ultra-simple logging.
 I created it because there were no crates that focused on being ultra lightweight and no-effort to use.

 ## Roadmap